wmantly/services-talk/README.md

 ### Does *serverless* change the calculus?

-Serverless does not necessarily change the calculus, it allows for more fine grained services while balancing the `nano service` issue.
+Serverless does not necessarily change the calculus, it allows for more fine-grained services while balancing the `nano service` issue.

 ## Developing